 A South Carolina native, in 2019 GP was elected Mayor of the City of Fountain Inn, South Carolina, one of the fastest growing cities in the state, at age 31, making him the youngest mayor in the city’s history.
-As Executive Director of the Upstate Mobility Alliance, he works to advance transportation solutions across ten counties in the Upstate of South Carolina including public transit, vehicular innovations, walkability, trails, and other methods of connectivity.
+As Director of the Upstate Mobility Alliance, he works to advance transportation solutions across ten counties in the Upstate of South Carolina including public transit, vehicular innovations, walkability, trails, and other methods of connectivity.
 In 2021 he founded Pecan Public Relations, LLC which focuses on advocacy, communications, and governance for nonprofits across the state.

 GP has served on numerous board and committees, and currently sits on the following:

 - Keep Laurens County Beautiful (Chair)

 - Municipal Association of South Carolina‘s Legislative Committee

 - Greenville-Pickens Area Transportation Study (GPATS) Policy Committee